 When your toilet flushes on its own, commonly known as “ghost flushing,” you may be wondering why it’s happening.
 It’s usually linked to a bad flapper in your toilet tank, meaning that the water in the tank is slowly leaking out.
 When the water gets to a particular level, the water comes on and seems to flush all by itself.

 A gurgling noise is more difficult to pinpoint as it could be linked to a few different things.
 It could be traced back to a sewer drain issue, toilet blockage, or other blockages.
 If there’s gurgling, it’s recommended to try and use a different toilet in your home until the problem can be resolved.
 If you hear gurgling from multiple drains, then your main plumbing line may have a blockage.

-If you hear gurgling When Flushing, call True Plumbers to address the issue before it gets worse.
+If you hear gurgling When Flushing, call True Plumbers & AC to address the issue before it gets worse.